2moe/tmoe/Readme.md

 ```

 Create a user with the same name as the host user within the container.
-Finally, run `/etc/X11/xinit/Xsession`
+Finally, start dbus-daemon and run `/etc/X11/xinit/Xsession`

-You'll need to use docker more in environments that have a wayland host.
+For wayland host environment, you will need to do more with docker.
 Set the WAYLAND_DISPLAY variable：
 `-e WAYLAND_DISPLAY=$WAYLAND_DISPLAY`
 Set the XDG_RUNTIME_DIR variable：